timescale/docs/contribute-to-timescaledb/contribute-to-docs.md

 skip.
 Don't assume that they know something because it's explained earlier in the document.
 Use cross-references to guide them to further information when they need it.

+The Timescale documentation follows an Every Page is Page One philosophy.
+That is, we assume readers come to the documentation from search and links.
+They may land on any page as their first page.
+Each page needs to provide enough context to stand alone.
+Pages should also link to other pages to provide the reader with navigation cues.

 ### Documenting processes and procedures
 Documentation often describes action steps needed to complete a task.
 A